US Protest Law Tracker

 The US Protest Law Tracker, part of ICNL’s US Program, follows initiatives at the state and federal level since November 2016 that restrict the right to protest.
+For information about our methodology, click here.

 Pending, defeated or expired initiatives